untitaker/awesome-mastodon/README.md

 [<img src="https://rawgit.com/tleb/awesome-mastodon/master/mastodon-logo.svg" align="right" width="150">](https://joinmastodon.org)

-> Curated list of Mastodon-related stuff!
+> Up-to-date and curated list of Mastodon-related stuff!

+Forked from [tleb/awesome-mastodon](https://github.com/tleb/awesome-mastodon/edit/master/README.md) because that was no longer being updated.

 **Mastodon is the world's largest free, open-source, decentralized microblogging network**.
 See the [Official](#official) category to learn more about the network.